tc39/proposal-binary-ast/README.md

 We propose a binary encoding based on an efficient abstract syntax tree representation of JavaScript syntax.
 This is a new, alternate encoding of the surface syntax, with a fairly close bidirectional mapping to the text representation.
 We seek to be as conservative as possible in introducing new semantics, which are currently limited to:

-- deferring early errors;
+- deferring early errors
-- changing `Function.prototype.toString` behavior;
+- changing `Function.prototype.toString` behavior
-- requiring UTF-8.
+- requiring UTF-8

 To further speed up parsing, we propose to encode static semantics as implementation hints, and verify them as deferred assertions.